genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/04_event-handler/03_advanced.md

 **We recommend using Kotlin to implement Event Handlers.**
 :::

-If you would like to know more about creating an event handler in GPAL, please visit our [event-handler-api](../../../server/api-reference/event-handler-api) page.
+If you would like to know more about creating an Event Handler in GPAL, please visit our [event-handler-api](../../../server/api-reference/event-handler-api) page.

 ### Available properties